-A section of the National Cycle Network (NCN) route 78, 'The Caledonia Way', runs parallel alongside the northbound carriageway of the A828 throughout the scheme extent (7m at its nearest point) (OS Maps).
-This is also used as a paved pedestrian footpath and as such, is designated as a core path (ID: 16041) (Scotland's Environment).
+The C152(a) - Oban to Appin (National Cycle Network) (ID: 28352) runs parallel alongside the northbound carriageway of the A828 throughout the scheme extent.
+This is also used as a pedestrian footpath and is accessed from the A828 within the scheme extent (Scotland's Environment).
 There are no walking routes listed on WalkHighlands (WalkHighlands) or other pedestrian facilities such as bus stops or crossing points, along the A828 within the scheme extent.